AI washing: Mitigation

 Companies are expected to be transparent and clearer in communicating the usage of AI in their products or services.
-Consumers can mitigate the same by requesting for hard evidence from the companies regarding the usage of AI tools.
+Consumers can mitigate the same by requesting hard evidence from the companies regarding the usage of AI tools.
 Customers should evaluate the product or service as a whole rather than being swayed by the usage of AI.
 Informed decision making and purchasing can keep them from falling for such marketing gimmicks.
 The United States Securities and Exchange Commission (SEC) imposes penalties for companies indulging in such practices.
 In March 2024, the SEC imposed the first civil penalties on two companies for misleading statements about their use of AI, and in July 2024, it charged a corporate executive from a supposed AI hiring startup with fraud for the usage of buzzwords related to AI.